DIY vs. Managed SD-WAN: How Are Both Defined?

 As organizations seek to lower overall total cost of ownership (TCO) while still delivering fast, scalable, and flexible connectivity, software-defined wide-area network (SD-WAN) solutions have emerged as an attractive strategy.
-The demand for SD-WAN solutions is growing rapidly, and SD-WAN can be deployed in multiple ways: do-it-yourself (DIY) or managed SD-WAN.
+The demand for SD-WAN is growing rapidly, and they can be deployed in multiple ways: do-it-yourself (DIY) or managed solutions.

-With DIY SD-WAN, an organization's own IT team sets up and manages all the components of the SD-WAN in-house.
+With DIY SD-WAN, an organization's own IT team sets up and manages all the components in-house.
 A managed SD-WAN provides organizations with an out-of-the-box solution to manage multiple network connections, critical applications, and security.

 Whether you use DIY or managed SD-WAN is not an easy decision to make and is not as simple as choosing between an on-premises versus a cloud-based solution.
 Several factors go into this decision, and as organizations of all sizes need to adapt quickly to changing business demands, this decision is vital.